Between you and the dragon’s lair, there is the dungeon.

-Ghosts cannot be permanently killed.
-If hit, a ghost will go away, but for each round that you are in the room, there is a 10% chance it will return (to a random space in the room) and immediately take an action.
+If hit, a ghost will dematerialize out of the room.
+For each round that you are in the room, there is a 10% chance that a dematerialized ghost will return to a random space and immediately take an action.
+But if at any point all the ghosts have dematerialized, you will have rid the room of ghosts, and they will never return.
 Ghosts can move over pits and are automatically hit by flame or an adjacent gas spore or fireball explosion.

 Gargoyles turn to stone whenever attacked.
 They can't do anything while in this petrified condition.
 There is a 30% chance each round that the Gargoyle will return to flesh.

 The Ruins contains the three bosses, which will be unlocked as you progress in Fame.
 Each boss has its own room which always has an exceptional weapon, in addition to a random set of room contents.
 Each boss will guard a different type of weapon.

 Specters are invisible unless adjacent to either you or a flame.
 If a specter appears right next to you, you will run in horror (away from the specter if possible).
 And specters float too, so pits offer no protection.
 Placing a flame under a specter will engulf it until the flame reaches its lowest level.
 While engulfed, the specter can take no action other than to defend itself.